-During this annual review period, efforts focused on XX processes: the BPA solicitation process, Salmon Recovery Board Funding Project, U.S. Fish & Wildlife Partnership Process, NOAA Community Salmon Fund/Community-Based Habitat Restoration, BIA Watershed Restoration funding, National Fish and Wildlife Foundation, EPA Targeted Watershed Grant solicitation, and NOAA Pacific Coastal Salmon Recovery (PCSRF) process.
-In addition, prioritized habitat actions were identified within the Klickitat Subbasin NOAA Salmon Recovery Plan for Middle Columbia Steelhead (threatened).
-The NOAA recovery plan is intended to identify a suite of habitat restoration actions within the Klickitat Subbasin that will lead directly to recovery and de-listing of this threatened stock.
+During this annual review period, efforts focused on several processes: the BPA and NPCC Master Planning Process and BPA/YN Fish Accord process were the primary actions.
+In addition the YN focused on the Salmon Recovery Board Funding Project, U.S. Fish & Wildlife Partnership Process, NOAA Community Salmon Fund/Community-Based Habitat Restoration, BIA Watershed Restoration funding, National Fish and Wildlife Foundation, EPA Targeted Watershed Grant solicitation, and NOAA Pacific Coastal Salmon Recovery (PCSRF) process.
+Prioritized habitat actions were identified within the Klickitat Subbasin NOAA Salmon Recovery Plan for Middle Columbia Steelhead (threatened).
+The NOAA Recovery Plan which is scheduled to go to the Federal Register in September 2008, is intended to identify a suite of habitat restoration actions within the Klickitat Subbasin that will lead directly to recovery and de-listing of this threatened stock.
 It is assumed that future federal dollars for recovery will be tied specifically to this document.
 Now proposals will be developed consistent with the NOAA Recovery Plan and with the NPCC Subbasin Plan for Klickitat Mid-Columbia steelhead.
-Future projects identified in the NOAA Salmon Recovery process were a further development of subbasin planning.
-The BPA solicitations have been funded on an interim basis while tribal and BPA officials discuss BiOP remand implications.
-Projects identified in the NOAA recovery plan await adoption of the plan by NOAA.
+Future projects identified in the NOAA Salmon Recovery process were a further development of subbasin planning. .
+Projects identified in the NOAA recovery plan await formal adoption of the plan by NOAA.
 Several NOAA PCSRF projects have received high marks through the initial ranking process and have a high degree of likelihood of being funded.